hashicorp/terraform-plugin-framework/docs/design/factories.md

 # Instantiating New Provider-Controlled Types

-Historically, the provider has always tried to use providers, data sources, and resources that are scoped to the RPC server; you can see this in the SDKv2 [`ProviderFunc`][sdkv2-provider-func] type, which is used to instantiate a provider when the server starts up.
+Historically, the framework has always tried to use providers, data sources, and resources that are scoped to the RPC server; you can see this in the SDKv2 [`ProviderFunc`][sdkv2-provider-func] type, which is used to instantiate a provider when the server starts up.
 But you can also see it in the practice of [using a function][sdkv2-resource-func-call] to [register resource